 In 2012 Yukihiro started his concert series “Let’s Go to Noh Theatre”, aiming to encourage Japanese audiences to enjoy the experience of Noh theatre.
 Yukihiro recently appeared in music clubs in London at Café OTO, IKLECTIK and The Victoria in Hackney (Neoclassical) and took London audiences by surprise with his improvisation skill and simultaneous playing of 5 flutes.

-In May 2016, With Mu:Arts, Isso successfully programmed and delivered the first edition of Noh Reimagined festival at Kings Place, exploring innovative inter-cultural collaborations with British artists in May 2016 with outstanding success.
+In May 2016, as part of the production and curation of Mu:Arts, Isso successfully programmed and delivered the first edition of Noh Reimagined festival at Kings Place, exploring innovative inter-cultural collaborations with British artists in May 2016 with outstanding success.

 As a classical Noh performer, Isso is an Important Intangible Cultural Asset designated by the Japanese government.